freemn-del/freemn-del.github.io/Q&A.md

 Ans: `Spearphone attack.`
 (`This involves exploiting a phone's hardware, specifically targeting its microphone or loudspeaker, to eavesdrop on conversations or other audio information.
 In this case, Phillip exploited the compromised loudspeaker on Naava's phone to monitor her activities, which fits the description of a Spearphone attack.`)

-What social engineering principle could contribute to the effectiveness of a deceptive call from the help desk?
-Ans: `Authority`

 What is the main goal of a rootkit?
 Ans: `It replaces legitimate programs`